mongodb/mongo-c-driver/src/libmongoc/doc/configuring_tls.rst

 When compiled against OpenSSL, the driver will attempt to load the system default certificate store, as configured by the distribution.
 That can be overridden by setting the ``tlsCAFile`` URI option or with the fields ``ca_file`` and ``ca_dir`` in the :symbol:`mongoc_ssl_opt_t`.

-Setting ``tlsDisableOCSPEndpointCheck`` and ``tlsDisableCertificateRevocationCheck`` has no effect.
+Setting ``tlsDisableCertificateRevocationCheck`` disables OCSP revocation checking.
+Setting ``tlsDisableOCSPEndpointCheck`` disables OCSP responders from being contacted when OCSP revocation checking is enabled, and a server presents a certificate without stapled OCSP response.

 The Online Certificate Status Protocol (OCSP) is partially supported (see `RFC 6960 <https://tools.ietf.org/html/rfc6960>`_).
-Support requires OpenSSL 1.1.0 and has the following behavior:
+Support requires OpenSSL 1.0.1 and has the following behavior:

 - Stapled OCSP responses are validated on certificates presented by the server.
 - Server certificates with a Must-Staple extension (see `RFC 7633 <https://tools.ietf.org/html/rfc7633>`_) are required to have stapled responses.